onurefe/recovar/README.md

 If your dataset is compatible with the structure of either INSTANCE or STEAD datasets, you can use all machinery under the folder **reproducibility**.
 Or, a different option could be converting your data into STEAD dataset format by using [QuakeLabeler](https://maihao14.github.io/QuakeLabeler/) or [SeisBench](https://github.com/seisbench/seisbench).

-For other types of data, it's possible to feed numpy arrays directly for training. **SeismicPurifier/example.ipynb** provides example for this case.
+For other types of data, it's possible to feed numpy arrays directly for training. **SeismicPurifier/model_train.ipynb** provides example for this case.
+You can also test your data as well.
+Please check **SeismicPurifier/model_test.ipynb**.
+For training and testing, pretrained models are stored in **SeismicPurifier/models** folder.
+Besides, **SeismicPurifier/data** involves small dataset for experimenting.

 ## License
 This project is licensed under the MIT License.